Resources for Researchers

 Data Security

 ICDS implements various security measures to ensure that data stored on the Roar system remains safe.
 Roar requires a strong password and two-factor authentication for access, and all access can be audited by ICDS staff.
-To mitigate the potential for malicious software and security attacks, Roar employs automated weekly scans for identifying and patching software vulnerabilities.
+To mitigate the potential for malicious software and security attacks, Roar employs automated daily scans for identifying and patching software vulnerabilities.
 Roar provides the capability to encrypt data in-flight (when moving between points) and at rest (while written in storage).
 Roar login/endpoint nodes are protected by software-based firewalls that only permit Secure Shell (SSH) traffic.
 By default, ICDS enforces “Least Privilege” access concepts across the system, providing users with only the minimum set of permissions and accesses required to complete their function.

 Roar storage is physically protected in Penn State’s Tower Road Data Center (TRDC).
 Physical access to the systems is limited to systems administration personnel with exceptions controlled by the TRDC’s secure operations center.
 TRDC requires swipe-card access and is monitored at all times.